NetaDAOAcademy/CoiningReason/readme.md

-Human nature believes—--we want to believe.
-What does money make it possible for us to believe, and what do our beliefs make it possible to think about money?
+Human beings believe—--and we want to believe.
+What does money make it possible for us to believe, and what does belief make it possible (or impossible) for us to think about money?
+By unpacking the Byzantine interrelations between icon, image, and economy, we will lift our gaze to the divine economy in our constitutive surplus of belief.

 <details markdown="1">